About Community Health

 Many graduates also go on to professional schools such as nursing, physical therapy, and occupational therapy.
 Graduates also have furthered their education attending masters and/or doctoral programs, or law school.
 Past graduates have held positions in related health fields such as nursing, occupational or physical therapy, pharmacy, worksite wellness programs, continuous quality improvement, and research.

 The Community Health Degree Plan includes basic science courses, health content courses such as Human Diseases, Drugs and Society, Global Health, and Human Sexuality, but also skill-based courses such as Health Education Methodology, Health Program Evaluation, Community Health, and Grant Writing.
 This program includes a semester-long internship (12-hours course credit), which provides practical, real-life experience before entering the health profession.

-Note: Applicants are reviewed by committee and admitted on a competitive basis.
+Note: An admission committee reviews and admits applicants on a competitive basis.
 Meeting the minimum requirements listed does not guarantee admission.